 SCOPE & OVERVIEW

-Freixenet Mionetto USA (“Freixenet”, “we”, “us”) is committed to safeguarding and honoring your privacy.
+Freixenet Mionetto USA Mionetto USA (“Freixenet Mionetto USA”, “we”, “us”) is committed to safeguarding and honoring your privacy.
 This Privacy Notice outlines our practices of the collection and handling of personal information that we obtain from various sources (i.e., customers, potential customers, website visitors, in-person visitors, suppliers, vendors, service providers, contractors, consultants, and other third parties).

-Whenever you access our products or services or interact with us in other ways, both online, via our Websites ; ; ; ; ; and (collectively the “Websites”), or offline, may collect, use, and otherwise process information about you.
+Whenever you access our products or services or interact with us in other ways, both online, via our Websites freixenetmionettousa.com; shopmionetto.com; shopfreixenet.com; freixenet.com/us; usa.mionetto.com/us; and korbel.com/ (collectively the “Websites”), or offline, Freixenet Mionetto USA may collect, use, and otherwise process information about you.
 “Personal information” means information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.

 This Notice describes how we collect personal information and how we use, share and protect it.
 It also explains your rights regarding your personal information and how you can contact us.
 Please use the links to access detailed information.
-If anything is not clear, please contact us via email at
+If anything is not clear, please contact us via email at info@fxmusa.com